Rush Limbaugh serving humanity while at the same time doing what I was born to do, having more fun than a human being should be allowed to have.

 That's right.

-And it's gonna it's gonna it's gonna happen big time.
+And it's going to happen big time.

-He's a drag everywhere he goes to campaign, candidates lose.
+Everywhere he goes to campaign, candidates lose.

-Uh he does not have a great track record here.
+He does not have a great track record here.

-And and I think as we get closer and closer to the election, closer and closer to the in intense fundraising these Democrats have to do, the memory of Scott Brown clear and fresh in their minds.
+And I think as we get closer and closer to the election, closer and closer to the intense fundraising these Democrats have to do, the memory of Scott Brown clear and fresh in their minds.

-He's not going to get much of his agenda passed unless Pelosi uh and Reed do play this game of budget reconciliation on the Senate health care bill.
+He's not going to get much of his agenda passed unless Pelosi and Reed do play this game of budget reconciliation on the Senate health care bill.

 And if they do that, then the Democrats can kiss it goodbye in the House and the Senate.